samelamin/samelamin.github.io/_posts/2017-04-27-Building-A-Datapipeline-part1.md

 We then save our processed file back down to our data lake

-And ofcourse we have to ensure that any changes to the code do not miss any data so below is a sample test to ensure the number of rows stay the same after processing
+And of course we have to ensure that any changes to the code do not miss any data so below is a sample test to ensure the number of rows stay the same after processing

 ```scala